Employee Bio

 Christina Berglund

-Ms. Berglund joined the firm in 2016 as an associate.
+Ms. Berglund joined the firm in 2016 as an associate, and joined the partnership in 2025.
 Her practice focuses on land use and environmental law, including handling all phases of the land use entitlement and permitting processes, administrative approvals and litigation.
 She has extensive experience in preparing NEPA documents and managing the NEPA process, as well as long-range planning and zoning analysis.
 She has helped entitle millions of square feet of development in California, affordable housing projects, mixed-use development, warehouses, and regional medical facilities.
 Her practice centers on CEQA and NEPA, state and federal endangered species, air and water quality, and other related land use statutes such as the Subdivision Map Act, Outdoor Advertising Act, and Planning and Zoning Law.

 Ms. Berglund’s representative matters include: